AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 </ul>

 ## 5. SHARE ##
 After analysing the data and deducing the conclusion based on the relationships and correlation of the various factors, the data will be presented in a visualised form to share it with stakeholders to communicate the findings.
-I have used both R and Tableaus for this.
+I have used both R and Tableau for this.

 #### <p> 5.1 Loading used packages into R to create relationships based on graph. <p> ####